sushain97/contestManagement/README.md

 TMSCA Contest Management
 =================

-Google App Engine Project to manage TMSCA Tournaments at the Middle School and High School level with support for automatic tabulation, user accounts contest result visualization, and much more.
+Google App Engine Project to manage TMSCA Tournaments at the Middle School and High School level with support for automatic tabulation, user accounts, contest result visualization, and much more.

 Pages
 -----